mayunlong89/scMORE/example/MAMGA_processing_10bloodcelltrait.md

 ### GWAS Summary Statistics Processing for MAGMA

+GWAS variant coordinates must be provided in the GRCh38 genome assembly (as ATAC peaks).
+If the original GWAS summary statistics are based on hg19/GRCh37, users should first convert the variant coordinates to GRCh38 using UCSC LiftOver.

 ```bash
 # Step 1: Perform quality control on all SNPs based on MAF and sex chromosomes
 # In our analysis, SNPs with minor allele frequencies (MAF) < 0.01 or located on sex chromosomes (ChrX and ChrY) were excluded.